StephenHogsten/StockMarketTracking/readme.md

   * [ ] move the legend out
   * [ ] be able to add / remove stocks
   * [ ] be able to choose a new time range
-  * [ ] handle edge case timing with removing symbols
-  * [ ] visual cue of someone else's update
 * [ ] clean up
   * [ ] make the pop-up display all open data (bold the active one)
   * [ ] merge the datasets together for smoother animation
+  * [ ] handle edge case timing with removing symbols
-* [ ] make the company data API handle weird errors (RJI exists but doesn't return any data)
+  * [ ] make the company data API handle weird errors (RJI exists but doesn't return any data, identify errors)
+  * [ ] visual cue of someone else's update

 ## Enhancement Ideas
 * [ ] save off specific set-ups to return to later